bobwya/build-multilib-wine/README.md

 ###  I'm a stupid

-I should point out I'm a Gentoo user - not an Ubuntu user...
+I should point out I'm a Gentoo user - only an occasional Ubuntu user...
 So bear that in mind if the script makes some misassumptions about the Debian Schroot utility or Debian package management!
 Pull requests happily received!